Smashing localizations of rings of weak global dimension at most one: Homological epimorphisms for rings of weak dimension one

-\begin{proof} Let $P \to X$ be a homotopically projective replacement of $X$ in $\Cpx R$ in the sense of \S\ref{sec:homotopy-dg}, so that the morphism is a quasi-isomorphism and $P$ is homotopically projective.
+\begin{proof} Let $P \to X$ be a homotopically projective replacement of $X$ in $\Cpx R$ in the sense of \S\ref{subsec:model-dg-mod}, so that the morphism is a quasi-isomorphism and $P$ is homotopically projective.
 We have $X \Lotimes_R Z=0$ \iff $H^n(P\otimes_RZ)=0$ for every $n\in \bbZ$.
 The complex $P$ has projective terms, so the coboundary module $\dif(P^n)$, where $\dif\dd P^n \to P^{n+1}$ is the differential of $P$, is a flat submodule of $P^{n+1}$ for every $n\in \bbZ$.
+Similarly all cocycle modules of $P$ are flat.
 By K\"unneth's theorem~\cite[Ch.
 VI, Theorem 3.1]{CE56} there is an exact sequence:

 This establishes the equivalence (1) $\Leftrightarrow$ (2).
 The sequence (\ref{eqn:Kunneth}) considered for the complexes $H^q(Z)$ and $H^p(X)$ concentrated in degree zero gives the equivalence of conditions (2) and (3). \end{proof}